We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Conditions that increase the risk of a yeast infection include pregnancy, uncontrolled diabetes, and having a weakened immune system.

 Symptoms include swollen labia, a green or gray discharge, and a fish-like odor.
-However, many women with a bacterial imbalance may not experience any symptoms.
+However,

 Factors that increase the risk of BV include: